National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Do's and Don'ts at National Parks That Offer Elephant Rides

-1. Do not opt for the elephant rides even if they are available as it is harmful to the elephants.
+1. Do not opt for the elephant rides even if they are available, as they are harmful to the elephants.
 The elephants should not be drugged or chained.
 Please ensure that they are taken care of well.

-3. Do follow the safety instructions stated by the guides during the visit.
+3. Follow the safety instructions the guides stated during the visit.

 Note: Holidify strongly condemns animal cruelty and does not promote unethical organizations and practices.
 This blog is for information purpose only.
 Please do bring it to our notice if such organizations are listed on our website.

-Nepal is truly a unique country which is bursting to the seams with biodiversity.
-The abundance of flora, fauna and natural beauty in the National Parks in Nepal is truly breathtaking.
-The forests, lakes and rivers are a must-visit.
+Nepal is truly a unique country that is bursting to the seams with biodiversity.
+The abundance of flora, fauna, and natural beauty in Nepal's national parks is truly breathtaking.
+The forests, lakes, and rivers are a must-visit.
 Which park are you planning on going to?
 Did you have a memorable experience at one of these destinations?
 Comment below and let us know, as sharing is caring!

 This post was published by Nivedha